article thumbnail

 Security Industry Association

-UBM was founded by Carla Housh in 2004 first starting out as a newsletter.
+The initial portfolio of technologies used to launch the business came from a Canadian company by the name of Pure Technologies (Pure) in 2004.
 The views and opinions expressed in guest posts and/or profiles are those of the authors or sources and do not necessarily reflect the official policy or position of the Security Industry Association.